Window Functions

 frame_clause is defined as follows:

 In RANGE and ROWS, you can use BETWEEN frame_start AND frame_end to specify the window's first and last rows.
-If frame_end is left blank, it defaults to CURRENT ROW.
+If only frame_start is specified, frame_end is CURRENT ROW by default.

-The value options of BETWEEN frame_start AND frame_end are as follows:
+The values of frame_start and frame_end are as follows:

 • CURRENT ROW: The current row is used as the window frame's start or end point.